What is online therapy?

 How do I choose an online therapy approach?

-If you’re unsure what type of therapy approach would suit you best, our friendly team of medical secretaries can guide you through some questions and arrange a brief courtesy call directly with one of our therapists.
-During the courtesy call, you can discuss your current situation and needs with the therapist to decide for yourself if you feel comfortable with their approach before booking an appointment.
+If you’re unsure what type of therapy approach would suit you best, our friendly team of medical secretaries can help.
+They will guide you through some questions and arrange a brief courtesy call directly with one of our therapists.
+During the courtesy call, you can discuss your current situation and needs with the therapist.
+This will help you to decide for yourself if you feel comfortable with their approach before booking an appointment.

 How much does online therapy cost?

 The cost of your appointment will vary depending on your therapist, the time required and the type of appointment.
-The fees for appointments are stated on all of our therapist’s individual profile pages (link to /specialist-type/therapists).
+The fees for appointments are stated on all of our therapist’s individual profile pages.

-We are completely transparent about all fees associated with appointments, prescriptions or treatments.
-There is no difference in costs between in-person and remote video consultations, nor between self-funding and insurance patients.
+We are completely transparent about all fees associated with appointments, prescriptions and treatments.
+There is no difference in costs between in-person and remote video consultations.
+There is also no difference in costs between self-funding and insurance patients.

 For new patients, we will confirm your fees in writing.
-For a detailed quote or more information about our fees, you are welcome to contact our friendly team of medical secretaries, who will be happy to help you.
+For a detailed quote or more information about our fees, our friendly team of medical secretaries will be happy to help you.

 Will my medical insurance cover an online therapist appointment?

-Medical insurance providers typically cover online counselling and therapy just as they would cover therapy appointments that take place in an office or clinic.
-However, we always recommend checking with your health insurance provider to make sure that they will cover your appointments with a specific psychologist or therapist.
+Medical insurance providers typically cover online therapy just as they would cover in-person appointments.
+However, we always recommend checking with your health insurance provider.

 Can I see a therapist without my parent's permission?

-If you are under 18 and seeking therapy, we will follow the guidelines set out by the NHS:
+If you are under 18 and seeking therapy, we will follow the guidelines set out by the NHS which we outline below.

-Children under the age of 16: are only allowed to seek treatment without the consent of their parents if they're believed to have sufficient capacity (intelligence, competence and understanding) to fully appreciate what's involved in their treatment.
+- Children under 16 are only allowed to seek treatment without the consent of their parents if they are believed to have sufficient capacity (intelligence, competence, and understanding) to fully appreciate what's involved in their treatment.

 However, if there is significant evidence to suggest that a child doesn’t have enough capacity (for example, if they have a learning disability) then parental consent may still be required.